mashup-ios/WWDC/Jinha/WWDC2016/What-s-New-in-Swift.md

 ## Goals for Swift3

-Develop an open community
+- Develop an open community

-Portability to new platforms
+- Portability to new platforms

-Get the fundamentals right
+- Get the fundamentals right

-Optimize for awesomeness
+- Optimize for awesomeness

 ![](/Jinha/images/What-s-New-in-Swift-2.png)

 The big thing is not just increased adoption at Apple, it's just we're using Swift in variety of different ways, whether it's in writing apps, we have internal frameworks that are now using Swift, Agents and Daemons, things that just kind of power the underlying experiences in the operation system.

-In Sierra, iOS 10, you can see things like the New Music app using a significant amount of Swift.
+In Sierra, iOS 10, you can see things like the New Music app, the new logging initiatives using a significant amount of Swift.

-The Console app in Sierra which is very much tied to the new logging initiatives, also has a lot of use of Swift.

-Also with the Agents and Daemons, the new picture in picture feature in Sierra is 100 percent written in Swift
+Also with the Agents and Daemons, the new picture in picture feature in Sierra, the new documentation viewser in Xcode8, and the new beautiful Swift Playgrounds for iOS is 100 percent written in Swift

-Xcode

-The new documentation viewer in Xcode8 is 100 percent written in Swift.

-And the new beautiful Swift Playgrounds for iOS, that's 100 percent written in Swift.

-Dock
+### Dock

 → Large amount of the macOS Windows, management experience.